prem2621/food-delivery/README.md

 # Progress
-# launching in june 27
+# launching in july 27